 His major Test plying trips abroad were to New Zealand in 1993-94, Sri Lanka in 1994-95, and to South Africa and Zimbabwe in 1994-95.
 It was 1989-90 when he made his Test debut in the third Test match of the four-Test home series against India.
 After losing his place to more experienced Tauseef Ahmad.
 When he returned some two years later in the 1990-91 rubber against West Indies for a solitary Test and took two wickets to open his account.

 He continued to get an odd Test match in subsequent series, but he remained away from the scene for about three years.
-And he didn’t have a satisfying bowling return until August 1994 when in the Colombo Test against Sri Lanka which Pakistan won by 301 runs.
+And he didn’t have a satisfying bowling return until August 1994 when in the Colombo Test against Sri Lanka Pakistan won by 301 runs.
 He took three wickets in either innings 3 for 46 and 3 for 83.
-His Test career ended in February in 1995, as he toiled for 34 overs in a Zimbabwe inning of 544-4 declared with a return of 0 for 112.
+His Test career ended in February 1995, as he toiled for 34 overs in a Zimbabwe inning of 544-4 declared with a return of 0 for 112.
 Pakistan lost that match in Harare by an innings and 64 runs.

 Akram Raza has played league cricket in England for two decades.
 In 2012, he helped the Read club with the Ribblesdale League title for the first time in 23 years.
 Where he made 531 runs and 61 wickets in the season.
 Unfortunately, he had already been told that he was not being retained, as Australian Peter Sleep is returning to Read as a professional that year.

 In his 49 One Day International matches, he scored 193 runs at 17.54 with the highest score of 33 not out and held 19 catches.
 While in bowling he captured 38 wickets at 42.39 each with the best of 3 for 18.
-In all Limited over’s matches in figures, he played 185 games, scored 1,048 runs with the highest score of 52 not out at 15.87 average with two fifties, and 88 catches.
+In all Limited over’s matches in figures, he played 185 games and scored 1,048 runs with the highest score of 52 not out at a 15.87 average with two fifties, and 88 catches.
 He took 200 wickets at 28.93 with the best of 5 for 27.